 Centre, Courgettes, Carrots, and Onions to right

 Stakes in place for sweetcorn to be supported, plus climbing beans on the left side of the picture.

 The battle against the weeds was horrendous at first.
 I spent weeks on my hands and knees hand weeding to ensure the roots of the perennial weeds were removed, (along with the rocks of course).
 I decided next year to return to a method I have found very successful in the past, namely to “mulch” (cover soil) around the plants with a weed-suppressing layer of manure, compost, seaweed etc, to drown out the weeds and to improve the soil quality at the same time, (once the “mulch” gradually rots down and is taken into the soil by the worms).
 This is an especially effective way of improving clay soil so that root crops such as parsnips and carrots can form good quality roots in the years to come.

 For this year I opted to simply use a dutch hoe every few days (when the weather was hot and sunny), to simply skim the tops off newly emerging weeds on the surface of the soil.
 It is important this is done on a dry day so the weeds to do not re-root themselves into the soil.

-Back at the allotment I had planted a variety of Chinese Radish as an experiment.
+Back at the allotment, I had planted a variety of Chinese Radish as an experiment.
 These were like a large radish and could be harvested up to tennis ball size.
-What was unusual about these is that they were white on the outside, but solid pink throughout the centre, (see image).
-Apparently they could be eaten raw or cooked, so I reckoned I would be a bit adventurous and try them out.
+What was unusual about these is that they were white on the outside, but solid pink throughout the center, (see image).
+Apparently, they could be eaten raw or cooked, so I reckoned I would be a bit adventurous and try them out.